MiSTer-devel/GBA_MiSTer/README.md

 Homebrew games are sometimes not supported by the official BIOS, because the BIOS checks for Nintendo Logo included in the ROM, which is protected by copyright.
-To use these ROMs without renaming or removing the the boot.rom, you can activate the "Homebrew BIOS" settings in OSD.
+To use these ROMs without renaming or removing the boot.rom, you can activate the "Homebrew BIOS" settings in OSD.
-As the BIOS is already replaced at boot time, you must save this settings and hard reset/reload the GBA core.
+As the BIOS is already replaced at boot time, you must save this setting and hard reset/reload the GBA core.

-# Status
+## Status
 ~1600 games tested until ingame.
 There is no known official game that doesn't work.
 Exceptions are games that require rare extra hardware (mostly japanese).
 Some small video glitches remain, see issue list.

-# Features
+## Features
-- saving as in GBA
+- Saving as in GBA
 - Savestates
 - FastForward - speed up game by factor 2-4
 - CPU Turbomode - give games additional CPU power